 I tend to make lists of things, books, songs and movies to keep a precarious order in my mind.
 Your top 5 romantic movies, for example.
 Easy as drinking a glass of water: Pretty Woman, Nottingh Hill, Dirty Dancing, Sleepless in Seattle and Four weddings and a funeral.
-I did the same with the books that inspired me to become a food blogger and turn my passion into an every day challenging and exciting job made of cooking classes, recipe developing and food writing.
+I did the same with the books that inspired me to become a food blogger and turned my passion into a challenging and exciting job made of cooking classes, recipe developing and food writing.

 So, if you ask me to name a top 3 list, I would include these books: